Tuileries Garden

 The Tuileries Garden (Jardin des Tuileries, /fr/) is a public garden between the Louvre and the Place de la Concorde in the 1st arrondissement of Paris, France.
 Created by Catherine de' Medici as the garden of the Tuileries Palace in 1564, it was opened to the public in 1667 and became a public park after the French Revolution.
 Since the 19th century, it has been a place for Parisians to celebrate, meet, stroll and relax.
+After the demolition of the main block of the Tuileries Palace in the 1880s, the gardens expanded into the Place du Carrousel, the palace's former internal courtyard (Cour du Carrousel).
+Covering an area of 25.5 ha, it is one of the most iconic parks in Paris.
 During the 2024 Summer Olympics and Paralympics, it was the site of the Olympic and Paralympic cauldron.